jtmerritt/BeSocial/README.md

 ___________________________________________________________________

 ***Small Tasks***
++ Event Entry Fragment
+    - hook into event database
+    - flag for manually entered events
+    - add in human readable date
+    - figure out what to do with the event notes

-+ Make values persist with screen rotation in the event entry activity
+    - Make values persist with screen rotation
+    - Add a mapping interface button to pull a new address/place
+- get the hamburger menu working on the detail activity
 - Use ActionMode.callback to manually select multiple contacts to remove from a group
     - http://stackoverflow.com/questions/20304140/onlongclick-with-context-action-bar-cab-not-taking-place-only-onlistitemclick-p
     - http://stackoverflow.com/questions/12137798/remove-contact-from-a-specific-group-in-android